All Episodes

 I'm serious.

-Why that's that's a That's a perfectly legitimate question.
+That's a perfectly legitimate question.

 He knows her better than any of the rest of us.

-Republican presidential candidate and uh ranking Republican on the uh armed services committee in the U.S. House.
+I got a fax from Duncan Hunter here, Republican presidential candidate and ranking Republican on the Armed Services Committee in the U.S. House.

-The Iraq funding bill that the Democrats passed last night includes one of the most devastating provisions ever passed during a military conflict.
+Dear Rush, the Iraq funding bill that the Democrats passed last night includes one of the most devastating provisions ever passed during a military conflict.

-Page four of the bill states this: "None of the funds may be used to deploy any unit to Iraq unless the president has certified in writing to the Committees on Appropriations and Armed Services at least 15 days in advance of the deployment that the unit is fully mission capable.
+None of the funds may be used to deploy any unit to Iraq unless the president has certified in writing to the Committees on Appropriations and Armed Services at least 15 days in advance of the deployment that the unit is fully mission capable.

-These units may be aircraft called from an aircraft carrier off the coast, or the air base in Turkey, or special forces, SEAL Ranger teams, special explosive teams, or any of a number of other specialized reaction forces.
+These units may be aircraft called from an aircraft carrier off the coast or the air base in Turkey or special forces, SEAL Ranger teams, special explosive teams, or any of a number of other specialized reaction forces.

-Thus the Democrat notify and wait for 15 days provision will, should it become law, endanger our troops in Iraq by prohibiting supportive or reinforcing units from coming to their aid in a timely fashion.
+Thus, the Democrat notify and wait for 15 days provision will, should it become law, endanger our troops in Iraq by prohibiting supportive or reinforcing units from coming to their aid in a timely fashion.

-In this war against terrorism, targets are acquired, which present only small windows of opportunity, sometimes involving minutes, some involving hours.
+In this war against terrorism, targets are acquired which present only small windows of opportunity, sometimes involving minutes, some involving hours.

 For the Democrat leadership to require 15-day waiting periods for reaction forces is a remarkable disservice to every American in Iraq.

-This is this is frankly amazing.
+This is frankly amazing.

-But ladies and gentlemen, it is clear that provisions like this and everything else they've been doing are oriented toward losing.
+Congressman Hunter does not say this in his facts to me, but ladies and gentlemen, it is clear that provisions like this and everything else they've been doing are oriented toward losing, particularly now when we're on the verge of victory.

 And the Democrats cannot withstand that politically.

-They cannot allow that to happen because they have gone so far over the cliff on that that there's no way that they can share any credit or even any of the joy in victory.
+They cannot allow that to happen because they have gone so far over the cliff on this that there's no way that they can share any credit or even any of the joy in victory.

 They are trying to sabotage it, and this is going to come back and bite them.

-Uh I I I've quite at a loss here to describe the emotions I'm feeling in trying to analyze this.
+I'm quite at a loss here to describe the emotions I'm feeling in trying to analyze this.

 Never have seen anything like this in time of war in my lifetime.

-Uh, and I doubt that anybody else alive today has either.
+And I doubt that anybody else alive today has either.

 Just like the attitudes of the American people totally opposed to amnesty and there is no amnesty.

-Uh if the Democrats really had the support of 72% of the American people for getting out and for losing, we would be out.
+If the Democrats really had the support of 72% of the American people for getting out and for losing, we would be out.

 They would have the guts to defund it.